Saved by the Great White Hope: Mina Maynard

 Mina is seen to be a very thorough doctor, treating a man who presents with joint pain as though he has haemorrhagic fever.
 When Dr. Otis Cole challenges her, she retorts that they are in a hotspot for infectious disease, to which Cole responds that sometimes it is just tennis elbow, from playing tennis.
 Mina then diagnoses an elderly woman with the common cold, telling her that there is nothing that she can do.

 The old woman continues to linger at the clinic, much to Mina's annoyance.
 When the old woman collapses, Mina is forced to inject her with epinephrine in order to get her to breathe again.
 It is then that she diagnoses the old woman's illness as asthma.

 Lily finds Mina as she is looking through the supplies to find a steroid.
 Mina laments that she nearly lost a patient to asthma, but she was looking for other infectious diseases.
 Lily says, "They say when you hear hoofbeats you should think of horses, not zebras."
 Mina explains that the reason she applied for the clinic was that she misdiagnosed a young boy with the flu, when 20 children a day were presenting with the flu.
 It turned out he had bacterial meningitis, and he died.
 "Sometimes it is zebras."

-Mina – who suffers from asthma – gives the old woman one of her own inhalers so that she can breathe again.
+Mina – who has asthma – gives the old woman one of her own inhalers so that she can breathe again.
 In thanks for helping her to breathe, the old woman returns.
 This time she has brought Mina a chicken, to thank her.